 (1 of 4) Click to see more images.

 KeyGuard is a "friendly" keylogger.
-No real attempt to hide itself, clearly visible with its icon in the task manager.
-Easy to kill and removal tool is included.
-Just made for fun and to brush up an old grunty and unpolished c/c++ Win32 version I had laying around back when I were studying game coding and windows API IO.
+Made for fun and to brush up an old grunty and unpolished c/c++ Win32 version I had laying around from when I were studying game code and Win32 API.
 It places itself in c:\KeyGuard\ with 2 registry keys.
-A removal tool is included for quick uninstall.
-You can uninstall the server from control panel.
-I haven't set a limit on clients and there might still be a bug or two with sudden disconnects.
+You can uninstall the server from control panel and a client removal tool is included.
+There might still be a bug or two.

-Requires at least .NET Framework 4 Client Profile (link).
 Development and testing done on Windows 8.1 Pro using Visual Studio 2010.
 You may wonder how antivirus software reacts on KeyGuard.
 As of right now, I have only tested it on computers with Avira Pro and Avast Free, and none of them reacted.
-I use GetAsyncKeyState(Win32 API) to retrieve global keypress information, this may alarm suspicious behavior in some other anti-virus scanners at some point as a lot of malware uses it as well, so it's probably best to exclude/trust list clients when you install them.
-I also do not remove any keycodes from the Windows messaging queue, I only peek at them.
+I use GetAsyncKeyState(Win32 API) to retrieve global keypress information, this may alarm suspicious behavior in some anti-virus scanners.
+It does not remove any keycodes from the Windows messaging queue, it only peeks at them.

-There's a 4096 byte buffer between .txt file saving in AppData for historical/archive use.
-KeyGuard will log the following: 0-9, a-z, A-Z, CapsLock, Space, [Enter], [Tab], BackSpace(<), Period, Comma, and foreground window titles to indicate what the user is doing.
+There's a 4096 byte buffer limit for saving text logs in AppData for historical/archive use.
+KeyGuard will log the following: 0-9, a-z, A-Z, CapsLock, Space, [Enter], [Tab], BackSpace(<), Period, Comma, and foreground window titles.

 KeyGuard.zip (SHA-1: 69d7be55379a6b8797675aafe639dc77e8f859f4)